JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 When developers talk about software architecture, two concepts often come up: the Command Pattern and message bus systems.

 They share some surface-level similarities, but they solve different problems.
-Both a bicycle and a car get you from point A to point B, but you wouldn't use them in the same situations.
+Both a bicycle and a car get you from point A to point B, but you wouldn’t use them in the same situations.

 ## The Command Pattern: Your Personal Remote Control

 Imagine you have a universal remote control for your home.
-When you press the "movie night" button, it doesn't just turn on your TV—it dims the lights, closes the blinds, adjusts the thermostat, and starts your streaming device.
-The remote doesn't need to know _how_ each device works internally; it just knows what sub-processes to run.
+When you press the “movie night” button, it doesn’t just turn on your TV—it dims the lights, closes the blinds, adjusts the thermostat, and starts your streaming device.
+The remote doesn’t need to know _how_ each device works internally; it just knows what sub-processes to run.

 The Command Pattern works the same way.
-It wraps up a request—like "turn on the TV"—into a neat package (an object) that contains everything needed to execute that request later.
+It wraps up a request—like “turn on the TV”—into a neat package (an object) that contains everything needed to execute that request later.
 This package is portable, reusable, and can be passed around your code like a note with instructions written on it.

 ### The Key Players in This Pattern